+61 74914 2425

 whitsundays

-Being a mecca for sailors and boating enthusiasts of all tastes, the Whitsundays has no shortage of options for you and your family.
+Being a mecca for sailors and boating enthusiasts of all tastes, the Whitsundays has no shortage of vessel options for you and your family.
 You’ll need to enquire about age limits, as this will determine what vessels you can choose from.
 Most overnight charters require at least one parent to stay in a private cabin with their kids, so looking at the boat layout and whether they offer private cabins or dorm-style sleeping arrangements is paramount.
-Deciding whether you want more creature comforts, whether or not you want to sail, and if there are any other activities like kayaking or paddleboarding you’d like included are all things to consider as well.
-There are day and overnight tours that cater to children, but you will have plenty more options if you opt to book a private charter instead.

-Private Charters by Age*
+Family Private Charters Age Restrictions*

 MiLady - 0+ years